liujilongObject/eslint-plugin-crx-v3/README.md

 # eslint-plugin-crx-v3

-Detect the v3 version of CRX
+Detect the v3 version of Chrome Extension

 ## Installation